skellis46/slipbox/pressure, stress and strain - the body in time.md

 Yet we felt the pressure to stay connected or be in touch.
 We experienced -- and likely still experience -- zoom fatigue.
 A kind of hyper-connectivity made possible by 21st century technologies.
 We were desperate to stay in touch while knowing deep down in our zoom-fatigued bodies that we also remained profoundly out of touch.
 Touch was dangerous.
 Touch was certainly no longer innocent (was it ever?).
 Touch led to virality.

-As the human species worked hard to be phsycially out of touch with each other, I started (and continue) to feel as if get the sense that this work was out of touch.
+As the human species worked hard to be physically out of touch with each other, I started (and continue) to feel as if get the sense that this work was out of touch.
 That all this work.
 Disconnected.

 Trying to make sense of the scale of this fleeting, fragile, rapacious human body.
 Pressure.
 Force.
 Stress.
 Strain.
 That when I start to reflect critically on the work I'm doing, and while taking into account the scale of time, of individualism, of now-ness, of personal ambition, and most pressing of all the climate emergency, I start to wonder, what might a body-based practice be in the long now?
 In deep time? as if "blinded by the excess of clarity" [@merton-1954-elected p.30] with respect to what is now commonly -- but not officially in the geologic time scale -- referred to as the anthropocene: